nickbalan/meet-app/README.md

 ## Objective
 To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+## Context
+Serverless and PWAs have grown in popularity over the last few years, and both are considered the future of web development.
+By combining these two concepts, this app will not only work as a standard web application, but it will also reap the benefits of both serverless architecture and PWAs:
+- Serverless: No backend maintenance, easy to scale, always available, no cost for idle time
+- PWAs: Instant loading, offline support, push notifications, "add to home screen" prompt, responsive design, and cross-platform compatibility.

 ## My Role
 - Full-Stack Web Developer